guzzle/guzzle/docs/psr7.rst

 order to hide the implementation details of where a stream of data is read from or written to.

-Guzzle's StreamInterface exposes several methods that enable streams to be read from, written to, and traversed effectively.
+The PSR-7 ``Psr\Http\Message\StreamableInterface`` exposes several methods
+that enable streams to be read from, written to, and traversed effectively.

 Streams expose their capabilities using three methods: ``isReadable()``, ``isWritable()``, and ``isSeekable()``.
 These methods can be used by stream